 In December 2021, the Company was sued in the U.S. District Court for the Southern District of Texas related to a Promissory Note & Asset Acquisition Rights Option ("Note & Option") with TGC Systems, LLC ("Total Grow").
 The case was dismissed and the parties submitted the matter to arbitration pursuant to the arbitration clause of the Note & Option.
 Among other claims, Total Grow alleged that the Company was liable to Total Grow for failing to consummate the acquisition of Total Grow by the Company.
-The Company asserted counterclaims for repayment of \$1.5 million principal loaned by the Company to Total Grow pursuant to the Note & Option, plus interest and certain costs.
-In July 2023, the arbitrator rendered an arbitration award denying all of Total Grow's claims and defenses and awarding the Company more than \$2 million in total, consisting of principal, interest, and certain costs.
+The Company asserted counterclaims for repayment of \$1.5 million in principal loaned by the Company to Total Grow pursuant to the Note & Option, plus interest and certain costs.
+In July 2023, the arbitrator rendered an arbitration award denying all of Total Grow's claims and defenses and awarding the Company more than \$2.0 million in total, consisting of principal, interest, and certain costs.
 Total Grow voluntarily filed for bankruptcy in October 2023.
-As of December 31, 2023, the Company had accrued a reserve of \$1.5 million against the Note & Option.
+In February 2024, the Company received \$0.3 million from the bankruptcy proceedings, which it recorded as a recovery on the \$1.5 million Note & Option.
+The remainder of the Note & Option, which were fully reserved, were written off during the year ended December 31, 2024.